keboola/processor-format-csv/README.md

 }
 ```

+For more information about processors, please refer to [the developers documentation](https://developers.keboola.com/extend/component/processors/).

 *Note:* The input file manifest is mandatory.
 You may need to prepend [Create Manifest processor](https://github.com/keboola/processor-create-manifest) to your processors pipeline.

 ## Development